Best Colleges & Universities in Iowa

-Faith Baptist Bible College and Theological Seminary is a private institution that is located in Ankeny.
+Faith Baptist Bible College and Theological Seminary is a private institution in Ankeny.
 Founded in 1921, this Christian college trains both men and women to be Christian ministers.
 Master of Divinity and Doctor of Ministry degrees are both offered.
 In addition to its seminary, the college offers many undergraduate degrees.
 For example, students can receive bachelor’s degrees in music education, sacred music, office administration, secondary English education, and elementary education.
-The institution provides both two-year and four-year degrees in biblical studies, and degrees are also available in pastoral training and world missions.
+The institution provides both two-year and four-year degrees in biblical studies.
+Degrees are also available in pastoral training and world missions.

 8. Iowa Lakes Community College

 Located in Estherville, Iowa Lakes Community College offers a variety of career and technical programs.
 Students can choose to enroll in the diploma, certificate, or Associate in Applied Science degree programs.
 Some programs, including the accounting specialist program and the business specialist program, can be completed entirely online.
 The college offers programs in an array of disciplines such as nursing, massage therapy, hotel and restaurant management, agribusiness, and wind energy and turbine technology.
 Specialized evening college courses are offered in select subjects; these programs enable students to complete their coursework without the need for any daytime classes.
 Iowa Lakes Community College also offers a bachelor’s degree completion program so that students in specific disciplines can transfer from a university to the community college to complete the final two years of their bachelor’s degree.